 A lung abscess is a subacute infection in which an area of necrosis forms in the lung parenchyma.
 It usually is in a dependent section of the lung, more often involves the right lung than the left, and is most commonly seen after aspiration of oropharyngeal secretions.
 Lung abscesses have a slow, insidious presentation and usually develop 1-2 weeks after the initial aspiration event.
-If not responsive to conservative treatment they may require surgery.
+If not responsive to the conservative treatment, they may require Surgery.

 Empyema is defined as pus in the pleural space.
 It typically is a complication of pneumonia.
-However, it can also arise from penetrating chest trauma, esophageal rupture, complication from lung surgery, or inoculation of the pleural cavity after thoracentesis or chest tube placement.
-An empyema can also occur from extension of a subdiaphragmatic or paravertebral abscess.
+However, it can also arise from penetrating chest trauma, esophageal rupture, a complication from lung surgery in delhi, or injection of the pleural cavity after thoracentesis or chest tube placement.
+An empyema can also occur from the extension of a subdiaphragmatic or paravertebral abscess.

-Early Surgery has been shown to be of benefit in treatment of uncontrolled infections whether lung absecces or empyema.
+Early Surgery has been shown to benefit from treatment of uncontrolled infections, whether lung abscess or empyema.

 These can be done by open, VATS or Robotic Surgery.